JuliusMbaziira/CPP-Numerical-Computing-Samples/README.md

 # CPP-Numerical-Computing-Samples

-These are samples of Numerical Computing I've implemented in C++, including implementations for Benchmarking CUDA and OpenMP.
+These are some of the Numerical and Parallel Computing samples I've implemented in C++, including Benchmarking/Performance evaluation codes for CUDA and OpenMP.
 They include:

 1. An implementation for the Runge Kutta Fourth Order method (ODE Solver).